Cumulocity-IoT/cumulocity-iot-template/REPO_GUIDE.md

 # Template for Cumulocity IoT OS Repos

-This is a template repo for Cumulocity-IoT related open-source repos at SoftwareAG Organization.
+This is a template repo for Cumulocity-IoT related open-source repos at Cumulocity IoT Organization.
 It contains basic guidelines for
 - Naming the Repo
 - FOSS Licensing
 - Topics